Why Dan?

 Let’s start with What I’ve Done, and What I Do.

 From 2001 – 2026, I made thousands of companies millions of dollars.
-I primarily did this in three ways:
+I primarily did this three ways:

 The main way was marketing and web copywriting.
 I wrote thousands of websites, emails, and sales pieces, and made them convert better, rank better, and consistently produce revenue.